Polymer/tools/README.md

 #### project.bundler()

-A stream that combines the files in your application to reduce the number of frontend requests needed.
-This can be a great way to [improve performance](https://developer.yahoo.com/performance/rules.html#num_http) when HTTP2/Push is not available.
+A stream that combines seperate files into code bundles based on your application's dependency graph.
+This can be a great way to [improve performance](https://developer.yahoo.com/performance/rules.html#num_http) by reducing the number of frontend requests needed.

 By default, the bundler will create one "shared-bundle.html" containing all shared dependencies.
 You can optimize even further by defining "fragments" in your project options.
 Fragments are lazy loaded parts of the application, typically views and other elements loaded on-demand.
 When fragments are defined, the bundler is able to create smaller bundles containing code that is only required for specific fragments.